robyndahl/AdvancedPaleobiology/Labs/Lab05.md

 ![landmarks](/Images/landmarks.png)

 **Step 3:** When you have collected landmark data for all of the images, copy and paste the data from the FIJI measurements into Excel.
+Remember, we don't care about the first five columns of data, so you can deleted those columns.

+We need to format this spreadsheet so that it can be saved as a `.tps` file that can be used by the `geomorph` R package.
+To do this, insert blank rows before and after the block of rows for each specimen.
+Above the x-coordinate, enter the text `LM=` followed by the number of landmarks you collected for the specimen (e.g., `LM=13`).
+Below the x-coordinate, enter the text `ID=` follwed by the taxon name (e.g., `ID=Steogosaurus`).